CliMA/ClimaCoupler.jl/experiments_ClimaCore/tc4_atm-lnd-sfc-fluxes/README.md

-# Columns with SurfaceFluxes.jl
+# Ekman Column + Slab with SurfaceFluxes.jl

-This is a prototype for testing the surface flux model, using the atmos and land models of Test Case 3 in the [Coupler Design Docs](https://www.overleaf.com/project/610c13492c7d0e8d459e72b8) for details.
+This is a prototype for testing the surface flux model, using the ClimaAtmos Ekamn column and a slab, similar to Test Case 2 in the(see [Coupler Design Docs](https://www.overleaf.com/project/610c13492c7d0e8d459e72b8) for details).
 We're using the Nishiwaza 2018 to formulate the flux calculations below, as in `SurfaceFluxes.jl`.

-There are two test cases:
-- Heat diffusion minimal example:
-    - this is an uncoupled integration test for surface fluxes (port to SurfaceFluxes when it's being revamped); test against bulk formula
-- Coupling example: Atmos Ekman column + land column exchanging more realistic fluxes/states; flux calculation / accumulation is done by the coupler.

 # Coupled boundary conditions